dunamismax/bash/linux/ubuntu/_scripts/_to-to.md

 - **Professional UI** with a **Nord color theme** across all elements.
 - **Fully interactive, menu-driven interface** with numbered options and validation.
-- **Dynamic ASCII banners** via Pyfiglet, with gradient styling adapting to terminal width.
+- **Dynamic ASCII banners** via Pyfiglet, with gradient styling adapting to terminal width at startup and for each major step of progress if it is a large script with multiple long running phases.
 - **Rich library integration** for panels, tables, spinners, and real-time progress tracking.
 - **Comprehensive error handling** with color-coded messaging and recovery mechanisms.
 - **Signal handling** for graceful termination (SIGINT, SIGTERM).